TorroesPrime/Star-Trade-Master/README.md

 * Primary Programming language: Python 3.8

 # Current status
+**2020-8-23:**
+working on the character class today.
+For the moment I'm using a 9 stat character class model based on the Warhammer 40,000 role play games.

 **2020-8-17:**
 Working on the module loading system.
 The intention is when you start a new game, the program will automatically present you a list of availible (and valid) adventure modules and the player only needs to select which one they wish to play.